panglesd/slipshow/README.md

 # Slip.js

+OUTDATED!
+OUTDATED!
+This version of the readme is outdated with the new merge, but will be updated very soon.

 ## Principle

 This is not another slide engine, but a slip engine with fine customization: not only on the cosmetic part, but also on the interactive part.